Learn at the Gardens

 Pruning is one of the most important, and easiest, techniques to promote healthy, balanced growth and increase the production capabilities of flowering shrubs.
 So…how do you get started in the, often intimidating, world of pruning?

 Before picking up any pruning tool, understand the plants you plan to prune.
 If you know the scientific names, a good reference source, – purchased, library or online – will allow you to quickly research and understand the expected growth habits.
-A good example is The Manual of Woody Plant Material by Michael Dirr.)
-If you can’t identify the plants, observe the growth cycle of the plant, over an entire year, to determine when and how how to prune.
+A good example is The Manual of Woody Plant Material by Michael Dirr.
+If you can’t identify the plants, observe the growth cycle of the plant, over an entire year, to determine when and how to prune.
 For these unknown plants, watch and note flowering period, where new growth occurs, if suckers form around the base, if it is a single trunk or multi-stem plant, or if there is a graft union present.
 Once you have determined when the plant flowers and how the structure is supposed to look you can begin to plan your pruning timing and technique.

 Timing is crucial in pruning for continued flowering success.
 Generally, for flowering shrubs, buds are set after blooming so pruning should be done shortly after the shrub has finished flowering.
-Summer and fall flowering shrubs develop the buds throughout the growing season prior to flowering so pruning in late in spring may reduce or eliminate flowering.
+Summer and fall flowering shrubs develop the buds throughout the growing season prior to flowering so pruning in late spring may reduce or eliminate flowering.
 Some plant materials flower on first year growth, some on second or subsequent year wood.
-Unless you are very familiar with determining the age of woody tissue, follow that general rules (yes, there are always exceptions).
+Unless you are very familiar with determining the age of woody tissue, follow the general rules (yes, there are always exceptions).

-Also important, in timing any pruning activity, are the intended results.
+Also important, in timing any pruning activity are the intended results.
 Pruning to encourage increased vegetative growth is best achieved very early in the spring – after most of the intensely cold weather threats have passed but before the new leaves have emerged in the spring.
 Controlling growth and managing plant size is most successfully accomplished through summer pruning – after the new growth has emerged.
-Summer pruning should be done before the end of August in our area, as any pruning done later than that may open up the newer, tender vegetation for early frost damage.
+Summer pruning should be done before the end of August in our area, as any pruning done later than that may open the newer, tender vegetation for early frost damage.

-There are many different growth structures, but knowing the basics of how to address multi-stemmed and single stemmed plants will get you through.
+There are many different growth structures, knowing the basics of how to address multi-stemmed and single stemmed plants will get you through.
 Multi-stemmed shrubs are those that have many branches emerging from the ground (often referred to as suckers), two commonly found examples are Syringa vulgaris (shrub lilac) and Cornus stolonifera (red twig dogwood).
 These can easily be pruned with a technique called renewal pruning, which is to remove about 1/3 of the total branches, generally the oldest, at the ground level.
 This will promote new healthy growth; and in the case of Cornus stolonifera, that new red colored growth is more attractive than the old gray colored growth.

 Do not use renewal pruning techniques for single stemmed shrubs – you may be left with a stump.
 If you have a shrub that has a graft union (many roses do), do not prune off the plant to a point beneath that graft union.
 Grafted plant material is made up of two separate plants – one at the root level that has strong growth characteristics and one above the ground that has the desired ornamental characteristics.
 If you eliminate the top plant, you will have eliminated the part of the plant with the most desirable ornamental characteristics.